johhonn/EthereumBounty/Documentation/Readme.md

 If no dispute was made the winner can withdraw their payout directly after the arbitration Interval has ended.

 Note on Web Interface: Bounties and Submissions are selected via text input.
 Given 5 bounties the first can be selected by entering 1, the second by selecting 2 and so on.
 The interface updates dynamically based on the time passed in the smart contract.
-When